John Lannan

-John Edward Lannan (born September 27, 1984) is an American former professional baseball pitcher who currently serves as the Major League mental performance coach for the Toronto Blue Jays.
+John Edward Lannan (born September 27, 1984) is an American former professional baseball pitcher who has served as the Major League mental performance coach for the Toronto Blue Jays since 2024.
 He played in Major League Baseball (MLB) for the Washington Nationals and Philadelphia Phillies.

 Lannan made his MLB debut with the Washington Nationals in 2007 against the Philadelphia Phillies; he was ejected from his first MLB game.
 He pitched with the Nationals for six seasons through 2012 and was the opening day starter in 2009 and 2010.
 He was relegated out of the rotation in 2012, and was eventually non-tendered making him a free agent.
 In December 2012, he signed with the division rival Phillies, with whom he was the fifth starter during the 2013 season.
 He played with the New York Mets in 2014.

 Early life

 Lannan was born in Long Beach, New York.
 Following his time as captain of the baseball team at Chaminade High School in Mineola, New York, Lannan pitched for the Siena Saints of Siena College.
 He was selected by the Washington Nationals in the 11th round (324th overall) of the 2005 Major League Baseball draft.